Key Takeaways

 User-Friendly Online Ordering

-Picture the scenario: it's March 25th, and a restaurant decides to go big on National Beer Day.
-With Restolabs, the team builds a dedicated promotional menu that afternoon, connects it to their Instagram bio link, and starts taking pre-orders by dinner service.
-No back-and-forth with a support team.
-No waiting on feature requests.
-The platform gets out of the way and lets the restaurant execute.
+Picture the scenario: it's late March, and a restaurant decides to go big on National Beer Day.
+With Restolabs, the team builds a dedicated promotional menu, connects it to their Instagram bio link, and starts taking pre-orders β without back-and-forth with a support team or waiting on feature requests.

 Commission-Free Model